incendies/emreozdiyarcv/index.md

 `April 2020 - September 2021`
 __netflixjunkie.com__, USA,
 _Founder & Editor-in-Chief_ & Senior Software Developer
-- mostly I scale the website to reach over 500.000 visitors with PHP, MYSQL, and with WordPress
+- mostly I scale the website from scratch over 500.000 visitors with PHP, MYSQL, and with WordPress.

 `September 2018 - November 2018`
 __End-Point Labs__, Istanbul,
 _Back-End Developer_
 - I worked on the Kondukto.io project and also in this project I wrote GoLang and MongoDB.
 We're focused on security leaks and features.

+`November 2013 - September 2018`
+__Freelancer Software Developer__
+- I worked with several commercial and startup companies in Istanbul.

 ## Projects & Code Examples